 - Customer payrolls with ten employees can exempt employees by selecting the SDL Exemption Reason ‘Less than ten employees employed’ on the ‘Basic Company Information’ screen, under the ‘UIF, SDL, Other’ tab.

-- Customer payrolls can capture the rate to calculate the ‘Workmen’s Compensation Fund’ on company level.
+- Customer payrolls can capture the rate to calculate the ‘Workmen’s Compensation Fund’ at the company level.
 For private sectors, the 1% has been reduced to calculate at 0.6%.

 - Customer payrolls have been switched to the non-cumulative MTD tax method and the averaging YTD tax method has been removed, due to tax tables changing mid-tax year.